Where to Stay in Brisbane First Time: 7 Best Areas

 Stay in Fortitude Valley if you want to stay in central of Brisbane nightlife; you like live music.

-Best places to stay in Brisbane in Fortitude Valley:
+Best places to stay in Brisbane in Fortitude Valley for first time:

-Art Series – The Fantauzzo This is a 5-star hotel that offers a restaurant, outdoor swimming pool, a fitness centre and bar.
-Close proximity to Brisbane Showgrounds, New Farm Riverwalk, Story Bridge, Judith Wright Centre of Contemporary Arts, The Zoo, St John’s Anglican Cathedral, and Eagle Street Pier.
+luxury ($$$): Art Series – The Fantauzzo, 5-star hotel, featuring a restaurant, outdoor swimming pool, a fitness centre and bar.
+Close to Brisbane Showgrounds, New Farm Riverwalk, Story Bridge, Judith Wright Centre of Contemporary Arts, St John’s Anglican Cathedral, and Eagle Street Pier.

-Ovolo The Valley Brisbane Set in the heart of Fortitude Valley, and is surrounded by shopping, restaurants and bars; It is just minutes from Brisbane’s city centre and chic Valley nightlife.
+luxury ($$$): Ovolo The Valley Brisbane, 5-star hotel in the heart of Fortitude Valley, and is surrounded by shopping, restaurants and bars; It is just minutes from Brisbane’s city centre and chic Valley nightlife.
 Fortitude Valley Station and Bowen Hills Station are less than 1km away.

 🔍FIND BEST HOTELS IN FORTIDUTE VALLEY